dti-cognaio/cognaio-cloud-extract-iac/Readme.md

-# Terraform Repository for Azure Infrastructure IDP Services
+# Terraform repository for Azure infrastructure for COGNAiO® cloud extract
-This repository serves as an example of how the infrastructure component for the idp services can be set up.
+This repository serves as an example of how the infrastructure component for the COGNAiO® cloud extract can be set up.
 Depending on the purpose and load, various components must be adapted.

 ## Prerequisites
 ### Tools & Skills